|

 cell types and their activity states could be compared in a

-standardised way for example during disease development,
+standardized way for example during disease development,

 under therapy but also during cell division, cell differentiation